Sustainability report, ESG report, annual report?

 The sustainability report as a duty

-Many companies have been voluntarily publishing a sustainability report for a long time.
-In recent years, however, reporting has also become a duty for more and more companies.
-Either directly through NFRD, CSRD, LkSG and Co.
+Many companies have been voluntarily publishing sustainability reports for years.
+In recent years, however, reporting has increasingly become a legal obligation for more and more companies.
+Either directly through regulations like the NFRD, CSRD, or LkSG.
 Or indirectly, because customers or other stakeholders in particular want to see a sustainability report.

-The sustainability report is also a valuable box that needs to be ticked in a wide range of standard questionnaires.
-Some of the companies that STEINBACH STRATEGIEN advises on reporting are not subject to any regulatory requirement such as CSRD, but have decided to publish a sustainability report for other reasons.
+The sustainability report is also a key requirement in a wide range of standardized questionnaires.
+Some of the companies that STEINBACH STRATEGIEN advises on reporting are not subject to any mandatory reporting requirements such as the CSRD, but have decided to publish a sustainability report for other reasons.

 The requirements for sustainability reporting or ESG reporting are extensive and varied, as are the organizational prerequisites.
-That’s why it’s important to have a roadmap that fits your company.
-And that’s where it gets well-founded, authentic and pragmatic.
+That’s why it’s crucial to have a roadmap tailored to your organisation.
+That’s where our support becomes well-founded, authentic and pragmatic.

 Indicators and standards in reporting

-In recent years, STEINBACH STRATEGIEN has placed a strong focus on KPIs in its consulting work.
-Much more so than on software, because software is of little use (and expensive) if the foundations have not been properly laid in the company’s engine room.
-The first of these foundations is a solid framework of figures, which is derived from various standards and requirements – e.g. ratings, rankings, customer questionnaires.
+In recent years, STEINBACH STRATEGIEN has placed a strong emphasis on key performance indicators (KPI’s) in its consulting work.
+Much more so than on software, because software is of little use (and expensive) if the foundations have not been properly laid in the company’s operational core.
+The first of these foundations is a clear organisational setup, which is derived from various standards and requirements – e.g. ratings, rankings, customer questionnaires.

 The second key foundation is transparency, clearly defined definitions and an understanding of the key figures and which part of the company (consolidation group) they cover.
 From experience, the third key foundation is a clean organizational setup with responsibilities and processes – and then, very gladly, a powerful software solution that provides evaluated data at the push of a button.